reckafella/what-happens-when/README.rst

 The browser's functionality is to present the web resource you choose, by requesting it from the server and displaying it in the browser window.
+When the browser gets a response from a domain's servers, it inspects the header file to determine how it should render the content received.
 The resource is usually an HTML document, but may also be a PDF, image, or some other type of content.
 The location of the resource is specified by the user using a URI (Uniform Resource Identifier).